 Soon to come's a 10am-2pm Sunday brunch featuring Raisin Bran-crusted French toast, create-your-own 4-egg omelets (16 toppings), and $10 endless mimosas -- after #1 you'll turn your hat around backwards, and after #6 you'll feel like you can accomplish anything.

-Long dreamed of by a local father & son, Anvil began its countdown to reality when both men were let go by their respective employers last year; now they've decked the ex-Mehdi's with lacquered floor-to-ceiling wood paneling, brick space dividers, a crims
+Long dreamed of by a local father & son, Anvil began its countdown to reality when both men were let go by their respective employers.
+They've decked the ex-Mehdi's with lacquered floor-to-ceiling wood paneling and brick space dividers, and serve up a mean Bloody Mary.